daskoon/crivia2/DOMAIN_VERIFICATION_GUIDE.md

 ## What You Need to Do:

-Your app needs to prove it owns the website `crivia.vercel.app`.
+Your app needs to prove it owns the website `crivia2.vercel.app`.
 This is done with a special file.

 ---